Polish–Russian War (1609–1618)

-Names of the war
+Name

-The conflict is often referred to by different names, most commonly the Russo–Polish War, with the term Russia replacing the term Muscovy.
-In Polish historiography, the wars are usually referred to as the Dimitriads: the First Dymitriad (1605–1606) and Second Dymitriad (1607–1609) and the Polish–Muscovite War (1609–1618), which can subsequently be divided into two wars of 1609–1611 and 1617–1618, and may or may not include the 1617–1618 campaign, which is sometimes referred to as Chodkiewicz [Muscovite] Campaign.
+In Polish historiography, two military interventions immediately preceding the war, the aim of which was to place a tsar loyal to the Polish-Lithuanian Commonwealth on the Russian throne are called the Dimitriads and are considered a separate conflict: the First Dymitriad (1604–1606) and Second Dymitriad (1607–1609).
+The Polish–Russian War (1609–1618) can subsequently be divided into two wars of 1609–1611 and 1617–1618, and may or may not include the 1617–1618 campaign, which is sometimes referred to as Chodkiewicz [Muscovite] Campaign.
 According to Russian historiography, the chaotic events of the war fall into the "Time of Troubles".
 The conflict with Poles is commonly called the Polish Invasion, Polish Intervention, or more specifically the Polish Intervention of the Early Seventeenth Century.

+Background

-Prelude to the war
+Prelude to invasions

 In the late 16th and early 17th centuries, Russia was in a state of political and economic crisis.
 After the death of Tsar Ivan IV ("the Terrible") in 1584, and the death of his son Dimitri in 1591, several factions competed for the tsar's throne.
 In 1598, Boris Godunov was crowned to the Russian throne, marking the end of the centuries long rule of the Rurik dynasty.
 While his policies were rather moderate and well-intentioned, his rule was marred by the general perception of its questionable legitimacy and allegations of his involvement in orchestrating the assassination of Dimitri.
 While Godunov managed to put the opposition to his rule under control, he did not manage to crush it completely.
 To add to his troubles, the first years of the 17th century were exceptionally cold.
 The drop in temperature was felt all over the world and was most likely caused by a severe eruption of a volcano in South America.
 In Russia, it resulted in a great famine that swept through the country from 1601 to 1603.

 In late 1600, a Polish diplomatic mission led by Chancellor Lew Sapieha with Eliasz Pielgrzymowski and Stanisław Warszycki arrived in Moscow and proposed an alliance between the Commonwealth and Russia, which would include a future personal union.
 They proposed that after one monarch's death without heirs, the other would become the ruler of both countries.
 However, Tsar Godunov declined the union proposal and settled on extending the Treaty of Jam Zapolski, which ended the Lithuanian wars of the 16th century, by 22 years (to 1622).